-When you watch ewes, feeding their lambs, you can see that the ewe gets less and less patience when the lambs want to drink.
-They too decrease their feeding times slowly until they refuse to let them drink at all.
+Ewes feeding their lamb(s) get less and less patient when the lamb(s) want to drink.
+They too decrease their feeding times until they refuse to let them drink at all.
 Lambs of two months old still need some extra food and you can give that in the form of lamb concentrates.

 What if There Are More Lambs to Feed?